mongodb-js/intellij/packages/mongodb-mql-model/src/docs/md/mql-query/mql-query.md

 //            Node(source)
 ```

-A Node MAY contain parent nodes and children nodes, through specific **components**.
+A Node MAY contain parent nodes and child nodes, through specific **components**.
 A Node that
-doesn't contain any parent node, but contains children nodes is called the **root** node, and
+doesn't contain any parent node, but contains child nodes is called the **root** node, and
 represents the whole query.

 Components MUST be stored in an ordered list inside a Node.
 Nodes MAY have additional components that contain metadata for